zackiles/task-graph-fs/README.md

 # TaskGraphFS

-**The incredibly simple and astonishingly powerful task engine for humans.** Build and run complex workflows using only files, folders, symlinks, and natural language.
+**The incredibly simple and astonishingly powerful execution-agnostic workflow definition engine.** Build and run complex workflows using only files, folders, symlinks, and natural language.

 ## Overview

-TaskGraphFS lets you express complex graph-based workflows using nothing more than the filesystem.
-Define workflows as folders, tasks as files, and dependencies as symbolic links.
-Use plain English in markdown files to describe tasks, and TaskGraphFS's built-in LLM capabilities will handle the rest.

-- No new languages to learn.
-- No rigid schema formats.
-- No complex user interfaces to master.
+TaskGraphFS is an execution-agnostic workflow definition engine.
+Express complex graph-based workflows, along with their tasks, inputs, outputs, and depedencies, using only files, folders, symlinks, and natural language.
+Plan and apply your workflows as you would Terraform, passing it's configuration and state to an execution engine of your choice.
+No new DSLs, SDKs, schemas, formats, or user interfaces to learn.
 If you can use a file explorer, you already know how to use TaskGraphFS.

-### Graph to Filesystem Mapping
+### File Systems as a Graph

-Never write a complicated directed graph in LangGraph again!
+If we consider a workflow as a graph, we can map the graph to the filesystem as follows:

-- **Workflows (Subgraphs)** → Directories
+- **Workflows (Subgraphs)** → Directories.
-- **Tasks (Nodes)** → Markdown Files
+- **Tasks (Nodes)** → Files
 - **Dependencies (Edges)** → Symbolic Links
-- **Task Properties** → Markdown Content
+- **Task Properties** → Natural language in the files
 - **Nested Workflows** → Subdirectories

+For an example of a workflow expressed in this way, see the [example workflow structure](#example-workflow-structure).

-## Why TaskGraphFS?
+### Why TaskGraphFS?

-The rise of AI has brought a flood of new frameworks with complex abstractions for defining workflows and managing state.
-Most rely on proprietary formats or rigid schemas, creating unnecessary barriers.
-TaskGraphFS takes a simpler approach: it uses the filesystem as the interface and plain English for task definitions, with LLMs handling the complexity.
-It's intuitive, interoperable, and built to align with AI's promise of natural, human-first workflows.
+Because running mkdir, touch, and then piping a few sentences into a file to create workflows is an unmatched user experience.
+The rise of AI is spwaning 1000s of new task and agentic workflow frameworks each week, but beyond a few attempting to standardize around projects like Langraph and BAML, most bring completely new concepts to the table.
+As sand castles, they have little interopbility at a time we need the most, and as such they're forced to bring the entire kitchen sync to compensate for that lack of integration.
+Given the promise that LLMs bring through the power of natural language, it's also surprising every abstraction for workflows so far has been anything but natural language.
+TaskGraphFS tries to do one thing and do it well: provide a simple, natural language interface for planning and managing complex workflows.

 ## Getting Started